At a glance: ~14,500 GitHub stars, ~1,140 forks, v0.11.0 (Apr 20, 2026), 2 tools, MIT license, ~105K weekly npm downloads, 25 releases

 The Bigger Picture

-The “descriptive vs. prescriptive” design decision is the most consequential architectural choice in the design-to-code MCP space.
+The “descriptive vs. prescriptive” design decision remains the most consequential architectural choice in the design-to-code MCP space.
 Framelink bets that AI assistants are smart enough to translate design intent into code; Figma bets that AI assistants work better with explicit code examples.
-Based on adoption numbers (13,700 stars vs. 403), the community has voted.
+Based on adoption numbers (~14,500 stars vs. 1,229 for the official guide), the community has voted — and the margin remains wide.

-For now, if you’re doing design-to-code work with AI agents, Framelink is the starting point.
-Add the official server only if you need its exclusive write capabilities and have a paid Figma plan.
+For design-to-code work with AI agents, Framelink remains the starting point.
+Add the official server only if you need its exclusive write capabilities (code-to-canvas, Code Connect) and have a paid Figma plan.

 Rating: 4/5

 Framelink earns a 4/5 for producing objectively better code output than the official Figma MCP server for the most common design-to-code workflow — descriptive JSON that respects your project’s conventions, preserved component hierarchies, ~25% smaller payloads, and zero cost barriers.
-It loses a point for having only two tools (one WIP), no write operations, no remote hosted server, Figma API rate limiting issues, and stdio-only transport that requires local installation.
-Despite these gaps, 13,700 GitHub stars and 11,500 weekly npm downloads make it the most adopted design-to-code MCP server by a wide margin.
+It loses a point for having only two tools (one WIP), no write operations, Figma API rate limiting issues, the telemetry privacy stumble (#354), and an open stdio transport crash bug (#362) affecting Claude Code users.
+With ~105,000 weekly npm downloads (normalizing from a ~198K peak) and ~14,500 GitHub stars, it remains the most adopted design-to-code MCP server by a wide margin.

 Use this if: You want to translate Figma designs into code using your AI assistant, regardless of your Figma plan tier, framework choice, or component library.

-Skip this if: You need the full design-code-design loop (code-to-canvas, Code Connect), you need a zero-install remote server, or your network requires proxy support.
+Skip this if: You need the full design-code-design loop (code-to-canvas, Code Connect) or you need a zero-install remote server with no local installation.